Portal | Wildflowers Home Page | Plant Books | Flower Photos | Edibles | Weeds | Mushrooms | Search | View Cart

 Since I am definitely a book-learner, I never felt like I "knew" any of the mushrooms until reading up on them in my guide books.
 I relearned all of the mushrooms I grew up with, and have added a few more just by matching specimens to the pictures in my guides (which I cross-checked between several books).

 Even so, I tend to be exceedingly cautious.
 I usually have to relearn several species each year.
 This web page is the start of a "life list" of mushrooms I have learned.
 Recording them here is my method for better remembering them.
-I hope to take many more pictures during 2002.
 Be sure to click here for a look at my favorite mushroom guides.

 Tom's Life List